CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 The nature of the disposal of vulnerable material should be regulated in a specific safety policy.
 In the institution, the necessary disposal facilities such as shredders must be available.

-If material that is in need of protection is collected prior to disposal, the collection should be kept locked and protected against unauthorized access.
+If material that is in need of protection is collected before disposal, the collection must be kept locked and protected against unauthorized access.

-Insofar as no environmentally sound and safe disposal can be carried out in the company or in the authority, the companies entrusted with it must be obliged to comply with the required safety measures.
+Insofar as no environmentally sound and safe disposal can be carried out in the company or in the authority, companies engaged to do so must be obliged to comply with the required safety measures.
 A model contract can be found under the IT Baseline Protection tools on the BSI websites.
 It should be checked regularly if the disposal process is reliable.#### ORP.1.M10 Responding to security breaches [Information Security Officer (ISB)]

 It is necessary to define the response to breaches of the security policy in order to ensure a clear and immediate response.